-“My career and health transformed, when I learned how to bridge conscious living and art-making and explore the connection between the incredible experiences created in the studio and life lived outside the studio setting.”
+My career and health transformed when I learned how to bridge conscious living and art-making, and began to explore the connection between the experiences created in the studio and life lived outside it.

 Dancer: Ryan Genoe, “Blind As Night That Finds Us All”